algorithmiaio/dev-center/_pages/sql-patterns/mssqlserver.md

 ---
-layout: article
-title:  "MS SQL Server"
+author: jon_peck
+categories: sql-patterns
 excerpt: "Run queries against MS SQL Server databases"
-categories: sql-patterns
-nav_index: 4
-tags: [sql-patterns]
-show_related: true
-author: jon_peck
 image:
     teaser: /language_logos/mssql.png
+layout: article
 redirect_from:
   - /data/mssqlserver/
+show_related: true
+tags: [sql-patterns]
+title: "MS SQL Server"
 ---

-If your algorithm needs to read or write data from a MsSqlServer database, you can do so by either making the database connection directly from within your own code, or by using our helper algorithms.
+If your algorithm needs to read or write data from a Microsoft SQL Server database, you can do so by either making the database connection directly from within your own code, or by using our helper algorithms.

 ### Option 1: Connect directly from within your own algorithm code

-There are a variety of MsSqlServer packages publicly available.
+There are a variety of SQL Server packages publicly available.
 For Python, we recommend [Pymssql](https://pymssql.org).
 For other languages, see the [libraries](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-libraries).

 We do not recommend storing your database credentials directly inside your algo, since this would require re-publishing it anytime they change, and would make them visible to anyone with access to your source code.